 The osteopathic physician must:

-- demonstrate cultural awareness, respect, and responsiveness when communicating with the patient, family, caregivers, and other members of the health care team.
+- demonstrate cultural awareness, respect, and responsiveness when communicating with the patient, their support community, and other members of the health care team.

 - discuss cultural issues openly and be responsive to culturally based cues, interpreting the implications of symptoms as they are expressed by patients from diverse cultures and circumstances.